Transportation in Montreal: Air

 Montreal has two international airports, one for passenger flights only, and the other for cargo.
 Montréal-Pierre Elliott Trudeau International Airport (also known as Dorval Airport) in the City of Dorval serves all commercial passenger traffic and is the headquarters for Air Canada and Air Transat.
 To the north of the city is Montréal-Mirabel International Airport in Mirabel, which was envisioned as Montreal's primary airport but which now serves cargo flights along with MEDEVACs and general aviation, as well as some passenger services.
 In 2016, Montreal-Trudeau was the third busiest airport in Canada by both passenger traffic and by aircraft movements, behind Toronto Pearson and Vancouver.
 In 2016, the airport handled 15.6 million passengers and 225,203 aircraft movements.
 With 61% of its passengers being on non-domestic flights, it has the largest percentage of international flights of any Canadian airport.
 Trudeau Airport is served by 40 carriers to over 100 destinations worldwide.
 Airlines servicing Trudeau offer flights to Africa, Asia, Central America, the Caribbean, Europe, the United States, Mexico and other destinations within Canada.
 Trudeau Airport is home to the largest duty-free shop in North America.

 Other airports in the Montreal area serve military and civilian use.
 Plattsburgh International Airport in the United States—closer to Montreal's southern suburbs than Trudeau—also serves the area.

 Public transportation to Montréal-Pierre Elliott Trudeau International Airport is provided by the Société de transport de Montréal's bus line 747.
 A branch of the light metro Réseau express métropolitain (REM) will connect to the airport upon completion, intended for 2027.

-Rail Transportation
+Rail transportation

 Exo runs commuter trains serving Greater Montreal such as this one on the Mont-Saint-Hilaire line.

-Metro train departing Montreal's Place-Saint-Henri Metro Station.
+A Montreal Metro train leaving Montreal's Atwater station.